Juan Catalino Domínguez: Final murders

 Now calling himself Pedro Montenegro or Aguirre, Catalino committed a series of robberies and thefts in Tandil, Rauch, Dolores, El Tordillo, General Juan Madariaga and the surrounding area, before returning to Mar del Plata and settling in the La Juanita neighborhood.
 He then moved to Colonia Barragán, near Estación Cobo, where he stayed with his neighbor Bienvenido Basualdo, a farmer and renowned cow herder.

-On March 7, 1948, in the rural area of El Trio, on the northern environs of General Pueyrredón Partido, Catalino found himself on the farm of the Mehatz family, for whom he had worked previously as a gardener.
+On March 7, 1948, in the rural area of El Trio, on the northern environs of General Pueyrredón Partido (a few miles west of Estacion Camet), Catalino found himself on the farm of the Mehatz family, for whom he had worked previously as a gardener.
 Taking advantage of their absence due to it being election day, he and a 17-year-old accomplice named Orlando Nelson Rosas (or Alberto Gómez), an escapee from a juvenile detention facility, decided to rob the place.

 Unexpectedly, the Mehatzes returned to the farm because some of them had forgotten their voting papers.
 The first to enter the house was Martín (a senior employee in Mar del Plata's Casino Central), whom Catalino shot three times.
 His sons, 22-year-old Martín Mayo and 19-year-old Marcelo, tried to flee, but the former was shot in the back, causing him to fall on the ground, before Catalino unloaded the rest of his revolver's chamber into him.
 With no bullets left, Catalino took out a knife and slit Marcelo's throat, but as he was taking too long to die, Rosas gave him a mace with which he crushed his head.

 The pair then loaded the bodies into the family car and traveled to General Juan Madariaga, dumping the bodies on the field of farmer Ángel Casales.
 They then tried to hide the car by "burying" it in the forest, but they simply covered it with firewood and branches, then left.